-I don’t know the reason they are not in my country yet, but I can give some other many reasons to love this Swedish quirky business.
+I don’t know the reason they are not in my country yet, but I can give some other reasons to love this Swedish quirky business.
 And We have plenty of IKEAs in the UK, anyway.

-My first visit to IKEA was back in 2006, in Birmingham (well Wednesbury) and I have vague memories of it, to be honest.
+My first visit to IKEA UK was back in 2006, in Birmingham (well Wednesbury) and I have vague memories of it, to be honest.
 I never heard about this retail shop before, but the idea of visiting a massive store with everything you need (ish) to your home got my heart quite straight away.
 I can’t deny it.

-Another vivid memory I have was that it’s packed, and it looked like an amusement park for families that, oh well, just really want to have a mooch around it on weekends and maybe try their famous Swedish meatballs.
+Another vivid memory I have was that it was packed, and it looked like an amusement park for families that, oh well, just really want to have a mooch around it on weekends and maybe try their famous Swedish meatballs.
 Yes, you probably heard about the famous Ikea food shop and restaurant.

 But what else do we know about Ikea?
 How did it become so popular outside Sweden?

-The history of IKEA started in 1926 in the province of Smaland, in Sweden, where its founder Ingvar Kamprad was born and started to develop his business.
+The history of IKEA started in 1926 in the province of Smaland, Sweden, where its founder Ingvar Kamprad was born and started to develop his business.

 It was a tough starting but Ingvar’s entrepreneurial idea of re-selling boxes of matches in the village took his retail business to more than 40 countries now.
 Besides, he was elected by Forbes in 2015 as one of the ten richest people in the world, worth more than 40 billion dollars.

 Unfortunately, this famous businessman passed away in January this year, but he left his legacy here to be told and seen by many people around the world.
 IKEA has over 400 stores around the world.

 What does IKEA sell?